studyreadbook4ever/my_linux_panel/README.md

 # my_linux_panel
 use on xfce4

+settings->session and startup click->current session and 'quit program' on xfce4-panel and save session for right usage

 download myPanel -> chmod +x on it -> execute!

 to make this permanently background running, get help by GPT gogo